 I know a lot of people maintain their saws personally.
 However, given that my small engine experience is limited, I normally take my saw to a professional for its annual maintenance.
 This includes everything from cleaning the air filter and changing the fuel filter, to making sure the saw is clean and has a sharp chain on it.
 This annual workup is enough for my needs because I’m not using the saw professionally.
 I cut just enough wood to meet my heating needs each year, plus stock up a bit of emergency wood.

-However, I do perform certain types of maintenance every time I go out to cut wood.
+However, I do perform certain types of maintenance every time I go out to cut wood, the kind that may need some stuff from safety equipment suppliers to perform safely.
 This frequent maintenance may seem like overkill, but I really don’t want to end up dead due to an equipment failure, so I perform these checks absolutely every time I use my chainsaw:

 - Clean the exterior of the saw.